-Lecturing: Currently I teach Programming in Java for Part 1A of the CS Tripos; Further Java for Part 1B of the CS Tripos; and Programming for Mobiles for the MPhil in Advanced Computer Science.
+Lecturing: Currently I teach Programming in Java for Part 1A of the CS Tripos; and Further Java and Prolog for Part 1B of the CS Tripos

 Part II Projects: I generally supervise one or two Part II students final year projects.
 Students with project suggestions should contact me by email towards the end of Part 1B or at the beginning of Part II.